adar-sh/NxN-Systolic-Array/sys_array_ifp/sys_arr_final.md

   - `result0` to `result15`: Wires to store the output results of each PE.

 - Processing Elements (PEs):
   - P0 to P15: These represent the individual PEs in the systolic array.
-Each PE takes input signals from neighboring PEs and performs a computation using the provided inputs and clock signal.
+Each PE takes input signals from neighboring PEs and performs a multiply and accumulate using the provided inputs.
 The output of each PE is connected to the input of the subsequent PE in a cascading manner.

 - Control Logic:
   - An `always` block is used to control the `done` signal and the `count` register based on the clock and reset signals.
 When the reset signal is active (`rst`), the `done` signal is set to 0 and the `count` register is reset to 0.
 Otherwise, on the positive edge of the clock signal (`posedge clk`), the `count` is incremented by 1 until it reaches 9.
 Once the count reaches 9, the `done` signal is set to 1 and the `count` is reset to 0.